Manchester (Pittsburgh)

-Manchester is a North Shore neighborhood in Pittsburgh, Pennsylvania.
+Manchester is a neighborhood located in the North Side region of Pittsburgh, Pennsylvania.
 The neighborhood is represented on Pittsburgh City Council by the District 6 (Northshore/Downtown Neighborhoods).
 Manchester houses PBF Battalion 1 & 37 Engine, and is covered by PBP Zone 1 and the Bureau of EMS Medic 4.
 The neighborhood includes the Manchester Historic District, which protects, to some degree, 609 buildings over a 51.6 acre area.
 The district was listed on the National Register of Historic Places in 1975.
 It uses ZIP code of 15233.

 History

-Manchester began as a village along the shore of the river, providing supplies and services to the surrounding farms.
+The Manchester area was undeveloped until 1832, when a group of local land owners laid out the town along the banks of the Ohio River, in what is now Chateau.
+Most notable among these was Thomas Barlow, nephew of poet-diplomat Joel Barlow.
+In its early years, the settlement provided supplies and services to the surrounding farms.
+By 1836, Manchester had grown large enough to function as a suburb of Allegheny City.
+That same year, the Globe Plow Works opened, which operated until at least 1888.
+Its population in 1837 had risen to 500.
+The populace was largely employed at local factories, which included a wagon factory and the Hinds and Howard paper mill.
+Amenities at this time included a school, taverns, and stores.
 On November 2, 1843, by act of the Pennsylvania Assembly, the borough of Manchester was created out of the surrounding Ross Township.
 By 1868 there was a well-used wharf in the borough that needed repair.
-On 12 March 1867, the State Legislature enacted a statute to allow Allegheny City to annex the Borough of Manchester, adding a 9 April 1867 supplement to also annex the southern portions of M'Clure and Reserve townships.
-Until 1907, Manchester was a ward of Allegheny, Pennsylvania.
+On 12 March 1867, the State Legislature enacted a statute to allow Allegheny City to annex the Borough of Manchester, adding a 9 April 1867 supplement to also annex the southern portions of McClure and Reserve townships.
+Until 1907, Manchester was a ward of Allegheny.
 Thereafter it is a neighborhood of Pittsburgh with boundaries that are still clearly known.

+Manchester enjoyed easy access to the Ohio River and the Beaver Road, which followed approximately the same route as present-day Pennsylvania Route 65.
+The area was therefore well-connected to points west such as Sewickley and Beaver, which contributed to its continued development through the early 20th century.